Sydney Harbour Islands: Which Ones Can You Actually Visit?

 Where is it: The island sits west of the Harbour Bridge between McMahons Point and Balmain

-The Garden Island Heritage Centre is currently closed due to wharf redevelopment
+The Garden Island Heritage Centre is closed in 2026 due to ongoing wharf and seawall works.

 Rodd Island